danilnagy/design-ai/docs/working_with_data/index.md

     for j, pt_1 in enumerate(row[:-1]):
 ```

+Notice that when we iterate over the `pts` list as well as each `row`, we are taking all elements except for the last.
+This is because we actually want to create one less panel in each direction than we have points.

-Notice that we are using `enumerate()` here, which gives us access to two variables for each loop, one that represents the index of an item in a list, and one that represents the item itself.
+Notice also that we are using `enumerate()` here, which gives us access to two variables for each loop, one that represents the index of an item in a list, and one that represents the item itself.
 This means inside of our inner loop we will have access to the following variables:

 - `i` - the index of the row
 - `j` - the index of the item in the row
 - `row` - the row itself
 - `pt_1` - the current point in the current row

-Using these variables, let's write code in the inner loop (indented two times) to get the other three points defining each panel:
+Using these variables, let's write code within the inner loop (indented two times) to get the other three points defining each panel:

 ```python
         pt_2 = row[j+1]